Configure a processing server¶

 You can configure one or multiple processing servers for aggregation or other kinds of processing.
 Multiple processing servers can provide better scalability and performance.
 As a general rule, the more aggregation server instances you create, the faster aggregation processing will be.

-- xDB Cloud configuration – if you are running xDB Cloud edition, then configure your processing environment according to this topic and the instructions for configuring xDB Cloud.
+- If you run the xDB Cloud edition, then configure your processing environment according to the instructions in this topic and the instructions for configuring xDB Cloud.

-Synchronize all servers to a single reliable time source, for example, by means of the Network Time Protocol (NTP).
-The aggregation of engagement automation states depends on the system time and changing this can lead to incorrect aggregation results or loss of data.
+You should synchronize all servers to a single reliable time source, such as with the Network Time Protocol (NTP).
+Engagement automation state aggregation depends on the system time.
+Inconsistency in time sources can lead to incorrect aggregation results or loss of data.

 <add key="role:define" value="Processing" />

-If xConnect has been set up to use separate collection and search end points, they must be configured separately.
+If you have set up xConnect to use separate collection and search end points, you must configure them separately.

-In a scaled environment, you should use Solr or Azure Search - Lucene is not recommended.
-Azure Search provider is supported for Azure Cloud PAAS deployments only.
+In a scaled environment, you should use Solr or Azure Search.
+Lucene is only recommended for standalone servers.
+The Azure Search provider only supports Azure Cloud PAAS deployments.

 Please submit documentation feedback to firstname.lastname@example.org.